 Before we just dive into areas to place email sign up forms, I’d also like to draw your attention toward Mouseflow.
 Basically, mouseflow is a website tracking tool that tracks your user’s performance on the site.
 It uses to analyze where your readers are clicking, or staying on the site.

 Are your readers using the sidebar sign up form often?
 Do they click the ads placed on your site?
 How long do they stay on your page, and area of your site attracts them the most?
 How do they navigate?

 This tool is a great help if you’re a person like me who wants people to take action on their sites.
 Their weekly report is also helpful in so many ways.
 You can start for free, and if you like, upgrade.
 But, if you aren’t more into collecting reports and actually digging more into users interaction then you can skip using it.

 Now, let’s uncover highly-converting website areas for generating leads which results into more subscribers, and customers.

-Before I skip to share examples of sign up forms, here is a quick tutorial to start an email list for free.
+Before I skip to share examples of sign up forms, here is a quick tutorial to start an email list for beginners.
 I followed the exact steps to start my own email list, and it’s skyrocketing!

 1 – Full Screen Form